Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 |---|---|

-| From 1 July 2026, a €3 customs duty applies per distinct item to eCommerce packages valued at €150 or less entering Ireland from outside the EU | Irish Revenue |
+| Since 1 July 2026, a €3 customs duty applies per distinct product type to eCommerce packages valued at €150 or less entering Ireland from outside the EU | Irish Revenue |

-| Each distinct product type in a parcel attracts a separate €3 charge | Irish Revenue |
+| Each distinct product type in a parcel, by customs classification, attracts a separate €3 charge; identical items count once | Irish Revenue / EU Council |

 | Goods based in Ireland or another EU country at the time of order are not subject to customs duty | Irish Revenue |